Evita (album): Background

+Production

+The album was principally recorded and mixed at Olympic Studios in London from April to September 1976, except for the track "Waltz for Eva and Che" which was recorded at Henry Wood Hall as Lloyd Webber preferred its live acoustic for that piece.

+The album was first played, on tape, to an invited audience after which it was remixed and had 15 minutes of material cut or rewritten.
+The master discs were re-cut five times, with side four being re-cut nine times.

 Packaging

 The gatefold album was released with a monochromatic sleeve, simply black text and photographs on a white background.
 The cover had the name "Evita" written in a cursive font across a line drawn heart and the subtitle "An opera based on the life story of Eva Peron 1919-1952" below.
 A glossy brochure was included that contained the credits, libretto and a synopsis, with photographs of the cast and producers by Lord Snowdon and others, collected by the film director Carlos Pasini, of Eva Perón.

 The album was relaunched on compact disc in 1996 as the "20th Anniversary Edition" with the cover printed on a silver, blue metalised paper rather than the original white.

 Song list

 Side breaks are from the original LP.
 The CD edition combines sides 1 and 2 on its first disc, and 3 and 4 on its second.